developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: right
    title: Edge Detection Doc Capture
-   subtitle: Coming Soon to DataWedge
+   subtitle: Available now with DataWedge 8.2
    description: Easily capture an entire form with DataWedge without the need for a barcode.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    video: DI8pxsTJdtI
    video_type: youtube
-comingsoon-heading: Coming Soon
+comingsoon-heading: MDNA Features Coming Soon
 comingsoon:
  - image-location: left
    title: New term-based licensing Puts Admins in Charge